Magazine

 Divorce can be painful, no matter who you are or how much you have to divide.
 It’s the dissolution of your family unit.
 People don’t tend to enter into a marriage with the intention of having it fail.

 To make matters feel worse, you and your ex-partner will now have to embark on the tricky work of splitting your wealth.
-If you’re fortunate, as I was, you’ll be divorcing amicably from a partner who shares your priorities — in our case, that was our child.
-Working with a mediator, we had a settlement and custody agreement arranged in a matter of weeks.
+If you’re fortunate, you’ll be divorcing amicably.

-But in more than 20 years as a financial advisor, I’ve seen countless women walk away from divorces having surrendered more assets than they should have, simply because they wanted out as soon as possible.
-While I’m not a divorce attorney — or a therapist — I’ve gathered some wisdom from past clients and my own experience.
+But as a financial advisor, I’ve seen countless women walk away from divorces having surrendered more assets than they should have, simply because they wanted out as soon as possible.
+While I’m not a divorce attorney — or a therapist — I’ve gathered some wisdom from past clients.
 It can be distilled down into four essential tips.
 Remember these words as you head to the mediation table.

 1. Communicate